Learning and Teaching summary to all courses at MPA

 Supporting Professional Studies include reflective practice, production techniques, self-management and specific subjects in preparation for professional work such as audition techniques; working with theatrical agencies; administrating income tax and membership of professional job search agencies like Spotlight and Dancers’ Pro.
 An understanding of arts practice in general, with exploration of philosophical views from performers and creators, is also included to enhance the depth of expression and interpretation in performance.
 This teaching is lecture and seminar-based and includes an amount of private study and autonomous learning.

-Professionalism lies at the heart of Millennium Performing Arts.
+Professionalism lies at the heart of Millennium.
 Our staff and management team nurture a creative, inspirational teaching and learning experience for every student.

 Today, our graduates need to be able to articulate their understanding of the variety of disciplines within dance, singing and acting in relation to other art forms and work confidently both independently and collaboratively in a range of different contexts.
 The challenging world of professional theatre benefits from our graduates’ knowledge and understanding of body movement and vocal skill in a disciplined, competitive environment.